duncantl/LLDB_Scripting/README.md

 ## Using a Module

 We don't want to have to enter these commands each time we set the command for the breakpoint.
-Instead, we would like to tell LLDB to use an existing python function.
+Instead, we would like to tell LLDB to use an existing Python function.
 We can do this by

 1. putting the function in a module